 - The mother gives birth to only a single calf at a time.

 - Mothers take care of the calves and they stay together for 2 to 3 years or more.

-- All species of rhinos are solitary except females and their offsprings.
+- All species of rhinos are solitary except females and their offspring.
 Individuals of each species usually avoid each other.
-Both males and females establish territories which may be crisscrossed.
+Both males and females establish territories that may be crisscrossed.
 They mark the borders of their territories with urine and piles of dung.
 White rhinos live in groups of about 10 individuals (usually female and her offspring).

 - Rhinos make several types of sounds.
 During courtship, white rhinos make snorts and grunts while squealing sounds represent their distress.
 When they feel threatened, they growl or make deep bellows.

 - Rhinos usually prefer to avoid humans.
-But male individuals, and females with calves may be aggressive and charge with little provocation.
+But male individuals and females with calves may be aggressive and charged with little provocation.

 - Sometimes, rhinos fight each other upon encounter.
 Black rhinos are especially more aggressive and fight each other.
-About 30% females and 50% male black rhinos die from fight-related injuries.
+About 30% of females and 50% of male black rhinos die from fight-related injuries.